openmodelingfoundation/openmodelingfoundation.github.io/content/en/conformance/interoperability/_index.md

 </div>

 Can the model connect with another model (spatial and temporal synchronization)?
 Does the model confirm to a standard API (application programming interface)?

-Are the input and output variable described using a common vocabulary?
+- Are the input and output variable described using a common vocabulary?-
+- Are the data types of input and output variables compatible?
-Does the model pass an Interoperability test?
+- Does the model pass an Interoperability test?